Duet3D/wiki-content/User_manual/Machine_configuration/robot_types.md

 A 5 axis CNC is built from three cartesian axes (including the possibility to double axes, like optionally for gantry) and two rotary axes.

-The rotary axes can be installed at the spindle or at the table, resulting in 4 combinations (both at spindle, both at table, first at spindle and second at table, first at table and second at spindle).
+Each of thehe rotary axes can be installed at the spindle or at the table, resulting in 4 combinations.
 The possibilities have different results in respect to workpiece size, stability etc., but it is not discussed here.

 It is common practice to name the rotary axes ABC matching XYZ coordinates, so if AC is used, A is parallel to the X axis and C is parallel to the Z axis when they are in 0 degree positions.